In line with LCBT’s vision and mission, AIMS is at the centre of everything we do.

-- Create, write or distribute material which could be considered harassing, offensive, pornographic or otherwise objectionable.
+- Inappropriate use of Social Media, Internet or applications to create, write or distribute material which could be considered harassing, offensive, pornographic or otherwise objectionable.

 - On-line gaming, on-line gambling, internet shopping, file sharing, or video broadcasting (e.g., YouTube), unless they have the permission of a member of staff to do so.

 - Reveal confidential company information of any sort (this includes client or employee data or any other material covered by existing company policies and procedures on confidentiality).

 - Intercept information meant for others or access controls of systems and networks of other individuals or organisations.

 - Unauthorised use of websites particularly citing hatred towards British Values.

 Any learner committing any of the following breaches will be immediately asked to leave the college pending a decision on whether the learner should be suspended or withdrawn from the course.

 - Violent or intimidating behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college or on social media.

 - Threatening, bullying, victimising or harassing behaviour towards any lecturer, member of staff, learner, college user or visitor, whether on any part of the college premises or outside of college or on social media.